savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 ### But, wait, there's more: The Specializing Adaptive Interpreter

 Since Python 3.11, we've had something called the [Specializing Adaptive Interpreter](https://peps.python.org/pep-0659/) in CPython (a significant contributor to why
 Python 3.11 was about 25% faster than Python 3.10 for most workloads).
-We won't get into this too deep in this blog post but in essence, the idea here is that once a bytecode instruction has been executed enough times, the interpreter can "specialize" it based on types and values seen at runtime.
+We won't get into this too deep in this blog post but in essence, the idea here is that once a bytecode instruction has been executed enough times in a code path, the interpreter can "specialize" it based on types and values seen at runtime.

 For example, let's consider the `BINARY_OP` instruction in our bytecode above.
 If the interpreter sees you're doing a lot of integer subtraction, it might opt to replace it with the specialized instruction that only handles integer subtraction, `BINARY_OP_SUBTRACT_INT`.
 This means that the interpreter can skip type checks and other overhead associated with more generic operations, making it faster even without the JIT compiler.